thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

 3. Ability to draw on grid/template
    - 16 base colors to choose from on the left
    - Resizable x by x grid on right
-   - button for resizing the grid
+   - Tab for grid options, including resizing
    - button for saving the grid
+   - button for loading new templates
    - Menu option to switch back
 5. Ability to save a portfolio of projects
    - Save Project